Alison Rubelmann – Director

 You can contact Alison at: email@example.com

 Daniel L. Bosques – Assistant Director

 Director of Education

 “Ranger Dan” began working at the ANRC in 2015 and left in 2019 to serve the Derby Historical Society as its Executive Director.
 He is now back after a two-year hiatus.
 Ranger Dan holds a Bachelor’s Degree in Anthropology with a minor in Environmental Science and specializes in fundraising, grant writing, conservation projects, volunteer coordination, historic landmark preservation, and primitive technology.
 Among his interests and hobbies are antiques, spending time in nature, and playing make-believe with his children Nathanael and Emma.
-Ranger Dan is a resident of Ansonia where he is a Commissioner for Conservation and Inland-Wetlands.
+Ranger Dan is a resident of Ansonia where he is a Commissioner for Conservation, History, and the Historic District Commissions.